 While estate taxation may seem daunting, only a very small percentage of people are ever subjected to the estate tax.
 Due to the high estate tax exemption amount, currently almost $24 million for a married couple and over $11 million for an individual, anyone whose estate does not surpass the exemption will not owe estate tax.
 Even if you are an individual whose estate will likely surpass the exemption amount, you can utilize the full exemption to reduce your estate tax liability significantly.
 This exemption is also subject to change in the coming years.

 Again, always consult a tax professional or CPA when considering the implications estate and income taxation might have in your life.
 The estate planning attorneys at Weiner Law are available to discuss strategic planning with your estate tax goals in mind.
-Call us at (858) 356-9070 to schedule a free, no-obligation consultation.
-You can also visit our website to learn more about the consultation process.
+Call us at (858) 333-8844 to schedule a free, no-obligation evaluation.
+You can also visit our website to learn more about the evaluation process.